hirasawakinko/SymPauli/README.md

 # SymPauli
 Symbolic Pauli Operator Multiplication

-Super parallelism implemented by relational data structure that acceralate chain multiplication of Pauli Matrix Tensors by 40000X in 40 qubits simulation.
+Super parallelism implemented using relational data structure that acceralate chain multiplication of Pauli Matrix Tensors by 40000X in 40 qubits simulation.

 All rights reserved.